serverless-dna/constructs-examples/examples/sockets/tasks/README.md

 pdk nx run examples/sockets/tasks:deploy --require-approval never
 ```

-Deployment requires the `--require-approval never` flag since the actual `cdk deploy` is executed in a sub-process with an interactive shell.
+Deployment requires the `--require-approval never` flag since the actual `cdk deploy` is executed in a sub-process without an interactive shell.

 Destroying a deployed stack using "nx":

 ```bash
 pdk nx run examples/sockets/tasks::destroy -f
 ```

+The `-f` force flag is required, again because nx executes this in a sub-process without an interactive shell.